 Maryland Weather: Coldest air of the season arrives Tuesday

-To the west, a strong northern stream trough is bringing light rain showers to the Alleghenies this evening.
-Initially starting as a chilly rain, temperatures dropping overnight and the arrival of a cold front may lead to a mix of rain and snow, especially in higher elevations of Western Maryland.
-Light snow accumulations are possible.
-Nighttime lows are expected to fall into the 30s, with colder temperatures in the mid to upper 20s over the mountains.
+Bright skies will be accompanied by out the door temperatures in the upper 30s and low 40s.

-From Monday through Tuesday night, the coastal low will move northeast, bringing drier conditions.
-However, a strong cold front will bring a cold Arctic air mass, leading to snow showers across Western Maryland through Tuesday evening.
-Total snowfall is expected to be around an inch, with some areas possibly seeing up to two inches.
+We'll hit the upper 40s to near 50 in the afternoon but the blustery winds will make it feel significantly chillier.
+Brace for a stiff northwest wind with gusts near 20 mph.

-Brisk westerly winds are also expected, with gusts up to 30 mph, and up to 50 mph in the mountains.
-Temperatures will vary across region, reaching the low 50s across southern Maryland and the Lower Eastern Shore and 40s elsewhere.
+A strong cold front will move through the area Tuesday.
+Even stronger westerly winds are also expected in the wake of the front with gusts up to 30 mph, and up to 50 mph in the mountains.

-Tuesday will be windier and colder than Monday.
-Wind chills in the mountains could dip below zero, while the Baltimore Area will see wind chills in the 20s.
+High temperatures Tuesday will not get out of the 30s for many locations.
+In fact, wind chills in the mountains could dip below zero, while the Baltimore Area will see wind chills in the 20s, falling into the teens Tuesday night.
+It will be very uncomfortable being outside for prolonged periods Tuesday night.

 Wednesday through Friday will see a warming trend as high pressure builds into the area.
 Temperatures are expected to recover into the 40s under mostly sunny skies on Wednesday.
 Continued southwesterly flow and rising temperatures are expected through Thursday, with most areas outside of the mountains seeing low to mid-50s.